moncheri-jao/spicyphysics/README.md

 If you really liked them and want to thank me with a coffee or a physical print of my works, you can send some cents here [in my paypal](https://www.paypal.me/birrabenzina)

+# Ready to be Downloaded
+* complete.pdf -> An Essential Mathematical Analysis Handbook
+* qm-pdf -> Quantum Mechanics (QM, Atomic Physics, Quantum Chemistry, StatMech, Condensed Matter and some QFT coming in the near future)

 # In Production
 * Advanced Classical Mechanics and Special Relativity.
 (First publication with at least a chapter TBD)